postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 * __Total Workspaces__ is the total number of workspaces including team, personal and private workspaces
 * __Empty workspaces__ are workspaces with no collections in them
-* __Active workspaces__ have at least one revision during a recent period, not including personal workspaces
+* __Active workspaces__ have had at least one revision during the last 24 hours, not including personal workspaces

 [![active empty workspaces](https://assets.postman.com/postman-docs/active-empty-workspaces-v8.jpg)](https://assets.postman.com/postman-docs/active-empty-workspaces-v8.jpg)